Code-Institute-Submissions/MishaLea-hang_on_man_2/README.md

 -	Graphics of hangman if user gets a guess wrong during each round.
 -	Computer informs user each time they guess right or wrong.
 If correct, the letter will be added.
 If wrong, a section of hangman to be shown.
-At end of round, computer will have a congrats message or a condolences messages.
+At end of round, computer will have a congrats message or a condolences messages and a function has been created to iterate a new game whether win or lose.

+** id like to clarify that even though it's working perfectly fine on github, for some reason it's not working on heroku.
+I have spoken to Tutor support and they have confirmed there is no technical reason why it's not working.

 ## Graphics included: